-The development of shared use principles provides the City with guidelines which can be applied to the existing informal arrangements with schools and future agreements such as the request by the DET to establish a shared use agreement at Penistone Park, Greenwood.
+The development of shared use principles provides the City with guidelines which can be applied to the existing informal arrangements with schools.

-- 1 ADOPTS Option 3 as the preferred cost sharing model for shared use agreements between the City and the Department of Education and Training, where City assets are being used by the Department. - 2 ADOPTS Option 5 as the model for those shared use arrangements where the City and DET equally share facilities at a particular site. - 3 AGREES to negotiate with the Department of Education and Training the implementation of shared use agreements using the Option 3 model, at all existing shared sites throughout the City, including Penistone Park.
+- 1 ADOPTS Option 3 as the preferred cost sharing model for shared use agreements between the City and the Department of Education and Training, where City assets are being used by the Department. - 2 ADOPTS Option 5 as the model for those shared use arrangements where the City and DET equally share facilities at a particular site. - 3 AGREES to negotiate with the Department of Education and Training the implementation of shared use agreements using the Option 3 model, at all existing informal, shared sites throughout the City.